The Site for Home Theater and Movie Reviews

 - Fast Turnaround

-- 10-disc minimum, lower rates kick in at 50 Discs (more than many people need)
+- Lower prices only kick in for more than 10 discs (more than many people need)

 No matter how careful we try to be, accidents happen.
 And kids and pets tend to be less careful with our expensive silver discs than we'd like them to be.
 But purchasing a professional quality repair machine just doesn't make economic sense to most consumers.
-With Azuradisc's "We Fix CDs" repair service, you can now take advantage of the latest disc repair technology, and get your favorite movies, music and games back up and running for under $2.00 a disc.
+With Azuradisc's by-mail disc repair service, you can now take advantage of the latest disc repair technology, and get your favorite movies, music and games back up and running for under $2.00 a disc.

 2885 N. Nevada St. Suite #140